 Growing Your Own Wheatgrass at Home

 Planting wheatgrass requires little effort.
-All you need are four items: organic wheatgrass seeds, high-quality potting soil, a plastic gardening tray and a spray bottle.4 You should plant wheatgrass seeds indoors because they are fragile and can be exposed to animals, birds and bugs if planted outdoors.
-But if your garden is clean and is not on the path of predators, planting outdoors is fine.5
+All you need are four items: organic wheatgrass seeds, high-quality potting soil, a plastic gardening tray and a spray bottle.5 You should plant wheatgrass seeds indoors because they are fragile and can be exposed to animals, birds and bugs if planted outdoors.
+But, if your garden is clean and is not on the path of predators, planting outdoors is fine.6

 Next, fill the tray with an inch of soil.
 Water the soil gently using the spray, then sprinkle the seeds around the container evenly and cover everything with a loose layer of soil again.
 Water the sprouts daily carefully until they reach a height of 6 to 7 inches.
-Afterwards, they will be ready to be juiced or added to foods.7
+Afterward, they will be ready to be juiced or added to foods.8

 Here’s an important tip when it comes to growing wheatgrass: If your harvest tastes bitter, it may be because you placed the tray under direct sunlight.
 I suggest placing your produce under indirect sunlight and harvesting it right at the jointing stage for a sweeter flavor.